 KN95 is a Chinese standards designation similar to N95 (U.S. - NIOSH-42C FR84), FFP2 (European – EN149-2001), P2 (Australia & New Zealand – AS/NZ 1716:2012), and KF94 (Korea – KMOEL-2017-64).
 They are similar mainly for the Filter or Filtration Efficiency ratings of 95%+ (KN95) and 94%+ (others).
 However, they differ in terms of “Total Inward Leakage” (eg Air & particle leakage INTO the mask due to facial fit, breathing, and movements).

 The non-NIOSH N95 standards (KN95, FFP2, P2 & KF94) allow for 0-8% Total Inward Leakage.
 The Total Inward Leakage is not part of the NIOSH certification standards since there are many factors that can impact the Total Inward Leakage rate such as the wearer's facial features; however, most of the 3M's N95 masks achieve less than 1% Total Inward Leakage due to their double-headband, tight fitting designs and therefore suitable for extremely high risk environment such as hospitals.
-A comparison chart of these standards provided by 3M is available by clicking on the following link.

 How to Identify Fake or Poor Quality Imports